dariomnalerio/world-travel-inc-tech-interview/README.md

 ## Testing

-You can run tests either locally or on the
+You can run tests either locally or on the test environment

 ```bash
 # Back-end tests